 The legislation (laws) that apply to gambling venues require that they take their corporate social responsibility seriously, and there are significant legal consequences if a venue fails to do this.
-For example, one Sydney venue received significant penalties for failing to identify and provide support to patrons who were showing signs of problematic gambling behaviour.
+For example, one Sydney venue received significant penalties for failing to identify and provide support to patrons who were showing signs of experiencing gambling harm.